 We intend to take further steps to identify, assess and monitor potential risk areas in terms of modern slavery and human trafficking, particularly in the supply chains of our providers.
 In 2019-21 we will commit to:

-Signed By Anne Morris (Director of Nursing and Quality), on behalf of Bristol, North Somerset and South Gloucestershire CCG.
+Signed By Julia Ross (Chief Executive), on behalf of Bristol, North Somerset and South Gloucestershire CCG.